NEET PG Exam 2026: Date, Eligibility, Scorecard and Counselling Details

 260–290

-In 2024, the cut-offs were consistent with previous years: General/EWS at the 50th percentile (291 marks), General-PwBD at the 45th percentile (274 marks), and SC/ST/OBC at the 40th percentile (257 marks).
-Interestingly, in both 2023 and 2024, the Ministry of Health and Family Welfare reduced the qualifying percentile to the 5th percentile to address vacant seats during counselling.
+In 2024 and 2025, the cut-offs followed a similar pattern: General/EWS at the 50th percentile, General-PwBD at the 45th percentile, and SC/ST/OBC at the 40th percentile.
+Interestingly, in both 2023 and 2024, the Ministry of Health and Family Welfare reduced the qualifying percentile to the zero percentile to address vacant seats during counselling.

 Strategic planning based on your expected score is crucial.
 For instance:

-• Scores above 540 are advantageous for top specializations like Dermatology and Radiology.
+• Scores above 540 are advantageous for top specialisations like Dermatology and Radiology.

-• Scores between 500 and 540 may still secure seats in sought-after courses like General Medicine, Pediatrics, or Obstetrics.
+• Scores between 500 and 540 may still secure seats in sought-after courses like General Medicine, Paediatrics, or Obstetrics.

 Counselling and Seat Allotment